 New York City Mesothelioma Attorney

-If you or a loved one has mesothelioma, a New York City mesothelioma attorney at Meirowitz & Wasserberg, LLP, wants to hear from you.
+If you or a loved one has been diagnosed with mesothelioma, a New York City mesothelioma attorney at Meirowitz & Wasserberg, LLP can help.
 There is a high chance you could be eligible for a financial award from asbestos exposure, even if it occurred decades ago.
-Learn your legal rights during a free consultation with our firm.
+Protect your legal rights during a free consultation with our firm.

 Mesothelioma Lawsuits in New York City